ukitgroup/mass-labeling/docs/user_guide.md

 - add users,
 - change their e-mail, password, status and role,
 - generate and open a slider which shows labels set by the user.

+When administrators adds user he/she should enter information such as e-mail, password, status and role.
+The same information could be changed user is added by clicking on _Change_ button in users list.

+Sliders allows administrator to look through the data labeled by a certain user.
+To use slider administrator needs to generate it by clicking on the _Generate slider_ button in the users list.
+System will ask which task the slider should be generated for.
+Sliders information generated for chosen task would be saved in database and after clicking on _Open slider_ button administrator can select slider for which task to use.

+Sliders are not updated automatically.
+It means that administrator needs to generate slider again if user labeled more data.

+Sliders provide the following info: labeled image, rates (classes) which assessor chosed for it, mean assessors rate, model rate, error.
+Here mean assessors rate is a calculated as mean over all rates used by all assessors, model rate is a number which was uploaded into database using import procedure (see [CLI import guide](cli/import)) and it is implied that it is corresponds to some ML model, error is a difference between mean assessors rate and model rate.
+If image model rate equals to 0, both error and model rate values would be displayed as '-'.

+Slider contains only images which were labeled by a chosen user.
+Each image can be associated with not more than one model rate.
+So, rates re-import will update those rates.

 ###### Assessment settings